Rules & FAQs

 SureShot Tipping Guide

-Welcome to SureShot Tipping, where we've combined traditional AFL tipping with a unique twist - Confidence Ratings.
-Each football round typically consists of 9 games.
-Participants use their skill to tip the winning teams and assign a Confidence Rating to each tip, from 9 (most confident) to 1 (least confident).
+Welcome to SureShot Tipping, where we've combined traditional sports tipping with a unique twist - Confidence Ratings.
+Each AFL round typically consists of 9 games, while NRL rounds typically have 8 games.
+Participants use their skill to tip the winning teams and assign a Confidence Rating to each tip (1-9 for AFL, 1-8 for NRL, with the highest number being most confident).

 How Confidence Rating Works

 Your competition's rules may vary and can be found in the Settings tab.
-By default, the SureShot Overall Site Comp follows these guidelines:
+By default, the SureShot Overall Site Comps follow these guidelines:

-• Unique Ratings: Each Confidence Rating from 1 to 9 (or however many games in a round) is used once per round, encouraging strategic allocation to the games.
-All numbers from 1 to 9 must be used.
+- Unique Ratings: Each Confidence Rating must be used once per round, encouraging strategic allocation to the games.
+For AFL, use ratings 1-9; for NRL, use ratings 1-8.
 Two of the same Confidence Rating cannot be used in a single round.

-• Round Points: Maximum points per round is 45, achievable by correct tips for all games.
-The minimum is -45 for all incorrect tips.
+- Round Points: Maximum points per round is 45 for AFL and 36 for NRL, achievable by correct tips for all games.
+The minimum is -45 for AFL and -36 for NRL for all incorrect tips.
 Some competitions may adjust this to 0 points as the minimum, based on settings.

-• Missed Tips: Failure to tip for a game results in a 1 point penalty for the first game, increasing by 1 for each missed game thereafter.
-Missing an entire round results in a -45 point penalty, or 0 points, as per your competition settings.
+- Missed Tips: Failure to tip for a game results in a 1 point penalty for the first game, increasing by 1 for each missed game thereafter.
+Missing an entire round results in the maximum negative points possible (-45 for AFL, -36 for NRL), or 0 points, as per your competition settings.

 Frequently Asked Questions